 “Every honourable man in this world must endeavour to rid Syrians of this regime that mercilessly rapes, tortures and murders the innocent,” she said.

 “I call upon the world to stand by us and help us destroy this regime that arrogantly tramples over our dead bodies.”

-This feature story was republished by The Syrian Observer at a special agreement with Damascus Bureau.
+This article was republished at The Syrian Observer at a special agreement with Damascus Bureau.